KLXLjun/UmaAIChat/README.md

        - 2A\\...
        - 2B\\...
        - ...\\...
+1. Download my other repository [UmaAIChatServer](https://github.com/KLXLjun/UmaAIChatServer) and configure it according to the usage instructions in the  readme.
 1. Download the most recent UmaViewer.zip file from [Releases](https://github.com/katboi01/UmaViewer/releases/) tab.
 1. Extract the archive anywhere, can be extracted over previous version.
 1. Run the UmaViewer.exe